skryv/external-documentation/docs/config/tutorials.md

 #### I want to add a milestone

-1. Add a signal event
+1. In your workflow, add a signal event
 2. Name the event and fill in the signal name using the prefix `DS_`
 3. The milestone is now automatically displayed in the history tab in the back-office